 - Is there a minimum amount of time that money must stay in the VCP before converting to a Roth?

 Chapter 6: Personal Assistance

 Appendix B: Links to Blank Forms Online & Important Publications

 If you’re not 100% happy with the book within the first 6 months, I want to give you your money back.

-If after you read the book you’re not happy with the book for any reason within the first 6 months after you buy it, I want refund the full amount you paid for the book.
+If after you read the book, you’re not happy with the book for any reason within the first 6 months after you buy it, I will refund the full amount you paid for the book.